TheFibonacciEffect/conjugate-gradient/README.md

 4. Determine the necessary number of CG iterations for a given precision (reduction of residue norm) and compare it to the expected dependence of the convergence on the condition number $`\kappa=\lambda_{max}/\lambda_{min}`$.

+## Preconditioner

+- implement CG with a Jacobi-preconditoner and the mixed precision CG, described above
+- in first case: determine the improvement for convergence

+## Multigrid

+- implement the two grid correction scheme TG in [4] with Jacobi or Gauss-Seidel as smoother/relaxation method
+- compare the convergence and time to solution of TG with CG
+- use TG as preconditoner for CG

 [1] Jonathan Richard Shewchuk, "An Introduction to the Conjugate Gradient Method Without the Agonizing Pain" [http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf](http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf)

 [2] Generators for large sparse systems [http://people.physik.hu-berlin.de/~leder/cp3/laplace.pdf](http://people.physik.hu-berlin.de/~leder/cp3/laplace.pdf)